Mallorcan phrases | Most common phrases for everyday life

 English Mallorcan (Catalan of Mallorca) IPA

-I apologise.
-Deman perdó. [dəˈman pəɾˈdo]
+I apologise. in Mallorcan Deman perdó. [dəˈman pəɾˈdo]

 Learn Mallorcan much faster than conventional learning methods – and with only 17 minutes of learning time a day!